rlg2161/Backgammon/README.md

 Currently, the AI has 2 settings - a random player and a player guided by logic (written by me but inspired by http://www.bkgm.com/articles/Berliner/BKG-AProgramThatPlaysBackgammon/).
 To change the type of computer player, can modify the second argument in any of the play turn functions in play() in backgammon.py.
+I have also implemented a simulation mode to test strategies against each other.
+At this point, I only have the two above strategies but intend to implement more.

+Success vs. Random:
+My algorithm - 999/1000 wins vs. random computer

 Features:
 Every before every move (and then after the end of the game to capture the last state),